Sudosups/NibbleDesktop/README.md

-# Crumbs Desktop (GUI Wallet)
+# Nibble Desktop (GUI Wallet)
-Latest Release: v1.0.2
+Latest Release: v2.0

 Maintained by The Nibble Developers.

 ## Information
-Crumbs is a decentralized reward platform with encrypted messages and own privacy protected cryptocurrency.
+Nibble is a decentralized reward platform with encrypted messages and own privacy protected cryptocurrency.
-What's a crumb?
-A nibble is half a byte or 4 bits.
-A crumb is half a nibble, or 2 bits.

-Crumbs is part of The Nibble Network and is accessible by anyone in the world.Together, NibbleClassic and Crumbs enable deposits and investments, untraceable and anonymous messaging and a secure way to transfer funds.

-Deposit your Crumbs as an investment for higher returns, or exchange them for Nibbles in our treasury eco system.

-Crumbs is open-source, community driven and truly decentralized.
-No one owns it, everyone can take part.
+All your NBXC transactions and messages are anonymous.
+The Nibble Network provides an instant secure, untraceable and unlinkable way of encrypted communication - crypto messages.

+Nibble is open-source, always has been and always will be.
+This latest edition of Nibble, has been created from a merger of projects - Nibble Classic & Crumbs Giving our users the best from both worlds, a simple to use platform, messaging ability, deposits & rewards.

 Get your nibble on!